Jitendra145/Interview/Company/Capgemini.md

 12. Write Architecture/Techstack/ your responsibility/module you worked on?
 13. Aware about Security used in your app?
 14. Type of annotation used?
-15. Use of Abstarct class and interface?
+15. Use of Abstract class and interface?